fritz-max/replicating-1607.00133/README.md

 ### **Applying differentially private PCA to MNIST**

 First, dimension reduction is performed using a differentially private version of PCA (Principal Components Analysis), adapted from [2].
 This is mainly done to reduce training time, however it also increases model accuracy by around 2%.
-Furthermore, the accuracy is fairly stable accross different levels of noise applied to the PCA, which can be seen in plot **XY** and is in line with the findings of [1].
+Furthermore, the accuracy is fairly stable accross different levels of noise applied to the PCA, which can be seen in plot **XY** (TODO: Add Plot in here) and is in line with the findings of [1].
 This step is carried out in `src/ppca.py`**(LINK)**.

 ### **Training the classifier**